 1.TAKE YOUR DOG FOR A WALK BEFORE LEAVING

 A dog becomes a part of your family the day you adopt them.
-Therefore, you need to cajole the animal systematically before leaving the house.
+Therefore, you need to coax the animal systematically before leaving the house.
 You can do it by taking your beloved canine for a brisk walk and for added measure you can use a dog backpack with more weight in it.
 It will help calm down your pet in two ways – it will tire the dog out which may result in a nap while you are away and emotionally it will level out their brain’s chemistry which is an after effect of physical activity.

 Once the walk is over, you should reward your dog’s obedience with food and water.
 Remember, not all dogs will eat before resting, but all of them can benefit from hydration.
 Therefore, always plan a walk or a backyard game of fetch before leaving home as having a nervous dog home alone is worrisome, but also having an anxiously hyper dog is a recipe for calamity.

 A healthy percentage of dogs are obese because either their owners do not have enough time or they are just negligent.
 Therefore, the idea to take your dog for a brisk walk before leaving home cannot work out if you are often running against time.
 Therefore, make life easy for yourself and your canine friend by hiring a professional dog walker.

 This will also ensure that when you are home your dog is cuddly and upbeat, and is nowhere near any irritation.
 Moreover, taking a dog walker on board will give your dog enough attention and affection keeping the pet’s mood in a good stead.

 3. NO TOUCH, NO TALK, NO EYE CONTACT